ashfurrow/blog/README.md

 Server Setup
 ------------

-The site is served from [Netlify](https://www.netlify.com), but with RSS feeds from S3.
+The site is served from [Netlify](https://www.netlify.com).
+The feeds are served from the feed.ashfurrow.com subdomain (aliased to the main domain, except everything that's not a feed URL will 404).

 Search
 ------